ProDrive-South-Africa/prodrive-south-africa/README.md

 Website published to Github Pages

 ## Images
-Please upload images tot he ./images/ directory.
+Please upload images to the ./images/ directory.

 ## Content
 Please upload supporting information to the ./docs/ directory.